Algotec/angular-workshop-samples/README.md

 - `npm run build` will output basic build to `dist` folder which you can serve from any basic http server.

-*Angular 2 is in release candidate  and is subject to change.*